 1. No Foul Language, No Un-Sportsman like conduct

-2. Goggles On/Off – Before you pass the sign marked GOGGLES ON going towards the field your goggles must be on your face covering your eyes.
+3. Goggles On/Off – Before you pass the sign marked GOGGLES ON going towards the field your goggles must be on your face covering your eyes.
 Not propped on your head but covering your eyes.
-When you are coming off the field your goggles must remain on your face until you pass the sign marked GOGGLES OFF *** AT NO POINT DURING THE COURSE OF THE GAME ARE YOU ALLOWED TO TAKE YOUR GOGGLES OFF ON THE FIELD OR WHILE PAST THE SIGN.
+When you are coming off the field your goggles must be remain on your face until you pass the sign marked GOGGLES OFF *** AT NO POINT DURING THE COURSE OF THE GAME ARE YOU ALLOWED TO TAKE YOUR GOGGLES OFF ON THE FIELD.

-3. Barrel Plugs – While in the safety/staging area, your barrel plug MUST remain on your marker at all times.
+4. Barrel Plugs – While in the safety/staging area, your barrel plug MUST remain on your marker at all times.
 When you are going towards the field upon entering the field there is a barrel plug sign marked BARREL PLUG OFF.
 At this point it is safe to take off your barrel plug and place into the container provided or you may place it in your pocket.
 When you are coming off the field at that same point you MUST place your barrel plug on your marker.
 STOP AND PLACE YOUR BARREL PLUG ON YOUR MARKER.
 At NO point are you to walk into the staging/safety area without your barrel plug on your marker.
-If you are the last person off the field and there are no barrel plugs in the container or in your pocket, place your marker on the ground and walk to the staging/safety area and find your barrel plug.
+If you are the last person off the field and there are no barrel plugs in the container or in your pocket, place your marker on the ground and locate a referee who will then get you a barrel plug.
 It is possible someone may have grabbed a second one by mistake.

 5. Blind Shooting – Blind shooting is not allowed.
 YOU MUST BE ABLE TO SEE WHERE YOU ARE SHOOTING.
 You can hide behind a bunker and look through a crack in the bunker, but you must be able to see where your paint is going.
 This prevents anyone from getting hit while walking off the field or observing the game.

-8. Elimination Rule – An elimination on our field is anything the size of a quarter anywhere on the body.
-Markers do not count.
+9. Elimination Rule – An elimination on our field is anything the size of a quarter anywhere on the person i.e. body, mask, pod packs, etc. Markers do not count.
 If you are behind some brush and the only thing that is coming through is splatter that does not add up to a quarter.
 It must hit you and leave paint the size of a quarter.

-18. Player Hurt – If a player is hurt, hurt to the point where there are broken bones, bleeding, etc call MAN DOWN.
-Keep repeating man down until one of the referee’s or adults yells “I’ve got it” at that point the game is done.
+22. Player Hurt – If a player is hurt, hurt to the point where there are broken bones, bleeding, etc call PLAYER DOWN.
+Keep repeating man down until one of the referee’s or adults yell “I’ve got it” at that point the game is done.
 We will administer first aid, call emergency crews, whatever is necessary to assist the injured player.
-This is only for serious injuries
+DO NOT USE a man down call if you slip and your hopper falls off.
+This is only for serious injuries!